 - Mid-Point Assessment

-While a Master's in Education (M.Ed.) and Master's in Teaching (MAT) often get confused, there are a few key differences between the two degrees.
+While a Master's of the Arts in Education (MAEd) and Master's in Teaching (MAT) often get confused, there are a few key differences between the two degrees.
 A master’s in education is designed to help educators and teaching professionals take the next step on their career paths—traditionally toward a job in administration or for educator roles outside of their current area of teaching expertise.
 Our online master’s in education degree program offers concentrations that touch on literacy, counseling, and leadership, helping teachers qualify for specialized positions in and around the classroom.

 In comparison, a master’s in teaching degree program is designed to give classroom educators the skills they need to create a better learning experience for their students.
 They’ll often dive deeper into their area of study or pursue coursework that helps them integrate technologies into their curriculum.

 Whether you’re investigating a school counseling position or want to move into school administration positions, such as principal or even superintendent, earning your master’s in education degree online is an excellent option to gain the skills and practical insights needed to advance your career.
 To help graduates pursue opportunities in their schools and districts, the Master of Arts in Education at University of the Cumberlands offers four distinct concentrations:

 - Teacher Leader